OpenNTF/das-api-specs/README.md

 We hope you find this repository useful and encourage you contribute back when possible.
 For example:

-  fix it, you can at least report the issue.
+- If you find a problem with one of the OpenAPI specifications, fix it yourself and create a pull request.
+Or if you can't fix it, you can at least report the issue.

-  a pull request and/or report the issue.
+- If you find a problem with one of the client samples, create a pull request and/or report the issue.

-  write your own sample and create a pull request.
+- Are you an expert in Android, C#, PHP or Ruby?
+If you don't find a client sample for your favorite language or platform, write your own sample and create a pull request.

 ## References